ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/rewards-and-penalties/index.md

 There are two primary roles for a validator: 1) checking new blocks and “attesting” to them if they are valid, 2) proposing new blocks when selected at random from the total validator pool.
 If the validator fails to do either of these tasks when asked they miss out on an ether payout.

 There are also some actions that are very difficult to do accidentally and signify some malicious intent, such as proposing multiple blocks for the same slot or attesting to multiple blocks for the same slot.
-These are “slashable” behaviors that result in the validator having some amount of ether (up to 0.5 ETH) burned before the validator is removed from the network, which takes 36 days.
+These are “slashable” behaviors that result in the validator having some amount of ether (up to 1 ETH) burned before the validator is removed from the network, which takes 36 days.
 The slashed validator’s ether slowly drains away across the exit period, but on Day 18 they receive a “correlation penalty” which is larger when more validators are slashed around the same time.
 The Beacon Chain’s incentive structure therefore pays for honesty and punishes bad actors.

 All rewards and penalties are applied once per epoch.

 Read on for more details...

-## Rewards and penalties{#rewards}
+## Rewards and penalties {#rewards}

 ### Attestation rewards {#attestation-rewards}